nguyenvukhang/kitty2/docs/deccara.rst

 There already exists an escape code to set *some* text attributes in arbitrary regions of the screen, `DECCARA
 <https://vt100.net/docs/vt510-rm/DECCARA.html>`__.
 However, it is limited to
-only a few attributes. |kitty| extends this to work with *all* SGR attributes.
+only a few attributes. |alatty| extends this to work with *all* SGR attributes.
 So, for example, this can be used to set the background color in an arbitrary region of the screen.